 All your fortresses are like fig trees with first-ripe figs—if shaken they fall into the mouth of the eater.
 (Na.
 3.12 NRSV)

 Song of Solomon 2.13a: The fig tree puts forth its figs, and the vines are in blossom (NRSV).
-Note that the grapes are in blossom in the spring season and the fig tree here is setting fruit at the time.
-All familiar images of breba figs attested in the O.T.
-Therefore, the clause: “It was not the season for figs” needs to be nuanced to give understanding.
-The main crop of figs is after summer but many varieties of figs produce a breba crop and an indication of brebas is abundant leaf set in the spring season.
+Note that the grapes are in blossom in the spring season while the text has the fig tree setting fruit at the same time.
+All of these texts reference breba figs in the O.T.
+Therefore, the clause: “It was not the season for figs” needs to be explained to give understanding.
+The main crop of figs is after summer as Mark says, but in certain years some trees produce figs also in the spring in addition the the heavier crop in autumn.
+However, one indication of brebas is abundant leaf set in the spring season.
+Therefore, Jesus sees the abundant leaves as a sign of this early fruit, but finds the tree empty.
+This was like Second Temple Israel, very religious outwardly but no real fruit.
 So the statement of Mark, “it was not the season for figs” cannot be construed as an irrational motivation when Jesus subsequently curses the tree.
+Rather, this reasonable expectation by Jesus is turned into a trope to signal judgment upon the nation.